e271828e/Flight.jl/docs/notes/design/framework_spec.md

 across rounds (the synchronous-languages position: a micro-step sees the pre-state, effects appear at the next micro-step).
 The cost of serializing same-component firings is one extra intra-boundary sweep per event so serialized — microseconds, on the rare boundary that fires at all.
-Rejected
-shapes: the per-event re-decode with a frozen round-start `u` obtained by pre-materializing the fired components' gathers (the prior design of record, rows 16/100/152 — two freshness classes in one bundle, whose delivery needed a two-pass staging structure, buying only same-round multi-handler own-`y` freshness that serialization provides free); live-table reads under the canonical execution order (deterministic, but model semantics would then depend on the executor's schedule order — a rewiring that permutes it silently changes trajectories, the same structure-the-framework-inserts class this section already rejects); a table copy per firing round (identical semantics, paying an allocation for nothing); handlers stripped of their own `y` (makes the incoherence unwritable, but keeps a two-epoch bundle and the fire-on-falsified-premise hole).
+The rejected shapes are row 154's: the per-event re-decode with a frozen round-start `u` (the prior design of record, rows 16/100/152), live-table reads under the canonical execution order, a table copy per firing round (row 100), and handlers stripped of their own `y`.

-**Why a per-event budget.** A re-enabled event fires at its *true* boundary.
-The alternative this replaces — fire once, then defer the re-arm to the next boundary — put a logically-instantaneous cascade one step late, an `h`-artifact of exactly the class this section's iteration exists to abolish, and it bought that delay with a manufactured prior (below).
-Priors stay honest as a
-consequence: every prior is a sample actually taken, never a value recorded to make a rule work out.
+**Why a per-event budget.** A re-enabled event fires at its *true* boundary, against a fresh sweep — the deferral design it replaces, and the per-round cap row 20 once rejected, are both row 181's.
+Priors stay honest as a consequence: every prior is a sample actually taken, never a value recorded to make a rule work out.
 Termination is then budget-bounded rather than structural — at most `firing_budget · E` firings per boundary for `E` declared events, hence a bounded number of rounds, deterministically and independently of pace.
-A livelock (two FSMs toggling each other) no longer resolves silently: each toggler spends its budget, warns (below), and the run proceeds and replays identically — degradation, not an error, per [§8.4][s8-4]'s doctrine, which is also why a *round* cap is the wrong shape (row 20's rejected form, rescued here repaired): a per-round cap punishes collectively, aborting innocent cascades that happen to share the boundary with a chatterer and naming none of them, while a per-event budget names the actual chatterer in its warning and leaves every other event's iteration untouched.
+A livelock (two FSMs toggling each other) no longer resolves silently: each toggler spends its budget, warns (below), and the run proceeds and replays identically — degradation, not an error, per [§8.4][s8-4]'s doctrine — and the warning names the actual chatterer while every other event's iteration continues untouched.
 The trade is recorded openly: the elegance of structural termination is gone, and with it the arbitrary-K objection returns in `firing_budget`.
 What it bought back is the deferral machinery deleted entirely — the manufactured prior, the re-arm flag, the `EventDeferred` warning — the one-step artifact, and deferral's collapse of several intra-boundary re-arms into a single later firing.

 **Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires in an iteration round iff its predicate ([§2.1][s2-1]: the `Bool` form